AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 ### Lifting Limitations of Special Contexts {#lifting-limitations-of-special-contexts}

-In the special cases where it is needed to bypass the restrictions of the script, style and comment contexts, it is possible to isolate their content in a separate HTL file.
+In the special cases where it is needed to bypass the restrictions of the script, style, and comment contexts, it is possible to isolate their content in a separate HTL file.
 Everything located in its own file will be interpreted by HTL as a normal HTML fragment, forgetting the limiting context from which it might have been included.

-See the [Working with Client-Side Templates](getting-started.md#working-with-client-side-templates) section further down for an example.
+See the [Working with Client-Side Templates](#working-with-client-side-templates) section further down for an example.

 >[!CAUTION]
 >
->This technique can introduce cross-site scripting (XSS) vulnerabilities, and the security aspects should be carefully studied if this gets used.
+>This technique can introduce cross-site scripting (XSS) vulnerabilities, and the security aspects should be carefully studied if this must be used.
 There usually are better ways to implement the same thing than to rely on this practice.

 ## General Capabilities of HTL {#general-capabilities-of-htl}